gardener/ci-infra/README.md

 This repository contains configuration files for the testing and automation needs of the Gardener project.

-## ⚠️ Warning 🚧

-This is currently under construction / in evaluation phase.

 ## CI Job Management

 Gardener uses a [`prow`](https://github.com/kubernetes/test-infra/blob/master/prow) instance at [prow.gardener.cloud](https://prow.gardener.cloud) to handle CI and automation for parts of the project.